The University of Chicago Policy on Title IX Sexual Harassment

 This policy also applies to matters involving complaints made against staff or faculty at the University of Chicago Laboratory Schools.
 The Laboratory Schools are home to the youngest members of the University of Chicago’s academic community, and the age and developmental stage of the student(s) involved in a matter under this Policy will be considered when determining whether a Policy violation occurred, as well as in determining the appropriate response by the University.

 In keeping with its long-standing traditions and policies, the University of Chicago considers students, employees, applicants for admission or employment, and those seeking access to University programs on the basis of individual merit.
-The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender, gender identity or expression, national or ethnic origin, age, status as an individual with a disability, military or veteran status, genetic information, or other protected classes as required by law (including Title IX of the Education Amendments of 1972).
-Sexual harassment, is a form of sex discrimination prohibited by Title IX, which provides that: No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving Federal financial assistance.
+The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender, gender identity or expression, national or ethnic origin, shared ancestry, age, status as an individual with a disability, protected military or veteran status, genetic information, or other protected classes under the law.[1]

-Please see the University of Chicago’s Policy on Harassment, Discrimination, and Sexual Misconduct website for more information.
+Policy on Harassment, Discrimination, and Sexual Misconduct

 When the University has Actual Knowledge of Title IX Sexual Harassment in an education program or activity of the University against a person in the United States, the University must respond promptly, as described in Section XI under this Policy.
 Individuals should report Title IX Sexual Harassment or allegations of Title IX Sexual Harassment to the University’s Title IX Coordinator or to an Official with Authority, using the information below, and even if the individual is not sure whether the allegations amount to violation of this policy.